Chillin' Like a Villain

-"Chillin' Like a Villain" is a song from Disney Channel's 2017 television film Descendants 2, whose music and lyrics were composed by Antonina Armato, Tim James, Tom Sturges and Adam Schmalholz.
-The song was performed in the film by the cast – Sofia Carson, Cameron Boyce, Booboo Stewart and Mitchell Hope– in their vocal roles as Evie (daughter of The Evil Queen), Carlos (son of Cruella de Vil), Jay (son of Jafar) and Ben (son of Belle and Beast).
-The song peaked at number 95 on the Billboard Hot 100.
+"Chillin' Like a Villain" is a song from the 2017 Disney Channel television film Descendants 2.
+The music and lyrics were composed by Antonina Armato, Tim James, Tom Sturges, and Adam Schmalholz.
+The song was performed by the cast members Sofia Carson, Cameron Boyce, Booboo Stewart, and Mitchell Hope, in their vocal roles as Evie (daughter of the Evil Queen), Carlos (son of Cruella de Vil), Jay (son of Jafar), and Ben (son of Belle and Beast).